 Looking for more interviews?
 You're in luck!
 One of our high school Board members interviewed extra amazing author Susie Orman Schnall and learned all about developing a writer's "voice," her favorite childhood books and how 2 stay balanced!
 We love this author (point your big sisters & coolest aunts to her books!) and are so grateful she also took the time to talk to one of our Club Être chapters!
 Click here to read Être's Board Member INTERVIEW with Susie Orman Schnall and get ready 2 B inspired!

-Also...Don't miss this brand new Board Member interview with author Aundrea Tabbs-Smith, about writing For The Quiet Black Girl: Trying To Find Her Voice In A Predominately White World!
-This interview offers insight into the literary process, but also touches on current-day activists like the Stoneman-Douglas students in Parkland and how each of us should strive to be heard.
+Also...Don't miss another Board Member interview with author Aundrea Tabbs-Smith, about writing For The Quiet Black Girl: Trying To Find Her Voice In A Predominately White World!
+This interview offers insight into the literary process, but also touches on young activists like the Stoneman-Douglas students and how each of us should strive to be heard.
 Our favorite quote?
 "Do not let anyone dictate who you are and what decisions you should make.
 Take a look at yourself in the mirror and decide what you want to be or at least what you hope to be."

 Must-Read Latest Releases